-With the revitalization of home food production seems to be the re-recognition of plants as powerful, natural medicines.
+With the revitalization of home food production seems to be the re-recognition of plants are being re-recognized as powerful, natural medicines.

-Without much ado, we can incorporate more natural medicines into our first aid repertoire by planting medicinal herbs and spices in our home gardens, be them container gardens, edible lawns or full-on homesteads.
+Without much ado, we can incorporate more natural medicines into our first aid repertoire by planting medicinal herbs and spices in our home gardens, be they container gardens, edible lawns, or full-on homesteads.

 Though a tropical plant, ginger works well in containers that can be moved indoors if need be.
-Its power with regards to stomach ailments are renown.
+Its power with regard to stomach ailments is renowned.
 In the kitchen, it combines well with sweet and spicy flavors, such as carrot soup or curry, and fermented ginger beer can be a great source of probiotics.

 For most of us, basil is nothing mysterious on ingredient lists.
 We are accustomed to this herb being in just about all types of cuisines, from Mediterranean to East Asian.
 What many of us don’t realize, however, is that basil — fresh basil, especially — contains anti-inflammatory properties good for joint pain and anti-microbial elements for preventing infection.